mauricioduqueorozco/projectLab/README.md

 Version: 0.0.1 - Released September 01, 2015

 *****
-Imagien compile [Arduino](http://www.arduino.cc/) sketches without IDE and not programming on C++
+Imagien compile [Arduino](http://www.arduino.cc/) sketches without IDE and not programming on C++, only choose the shield you have!! and drag if any you need.
-ProjectLab can to do convert an [Arduino](http://www.arduino.cc/) UNO and MEGA in a LAB, We prentend to you can obtain many variables,
+ProjectLab can to do convert an [Arduino](http://www.arduino.cc/) UNO and MEGA in a WEB-LAB, We prentend to you can obtain many variables and analized on real time and shared on the web.

 *****